soltheaeon/mlops/docs/setup.md

 ### Archetypes

-While each machine learning project is unique, a few archetypes can be identified: Namely, **software 2.0**, **human-in-the-loop**, and **autonomous systems**.
+While each Machine Learning project is unique, a few archetypes can be identified: Namely, **software 2.0**, **human-in-the-loop**, and **autonomous systems**.
 Each comes with a set of key questions to consider:

 <center><img src="../assets/archetypes.png"/></center>